Categories

 To register for a Continuous Certification Assessment, diplomates must be meeting all other program requirements, which include:

-The online registration process for all Continuous Certification Assessments will be available under My Continuous Certification annually in early August.
-A notice will be posted on the homepage at that time and notifications sent to eligible diplomates.
-Once logged in, diplomates will be able to access the forms needed to complete assessment registration.
-Diplomates should make sure to keep all contact information up to date, especially their email address.
-Diplomates may update their account at any time, including adding CME credits and requesting references.
+The online registration process for all Continuous Certification Assessments will be available via the ABS surgeon portal annually in early August.
+Diplomates who are due for an assessment will be contacted via email throughout the year to remind them of the upcoming assessment.
+Diplomates should keep their contact information up to date, especially their email address.
+Diplomates may update their account at any time.

-Diplomates will be notified by email at the start of the start of the assessment window on Sept.
-7, 2020 and may then choose their own start date.
-As a reminder, diplomates will be granted two weeks to complete the assessment when there are at least two weeks remaining in the assessment window.
-Your personal window begins the moment the assessment is launched and does not restart at any point.
+Once the assessment window is open, diplomates will be notified by email and may then choose their own start date.
+Diplomates are granted two weeks to complete the assessment when there are at least two weeks remaining in the assessment window.
+Your personal window begins the moment the assessment is launched from the ABS portal and does not restart at any point.

-In most cases, registration is approved automatically within 24 hours.
-If the automated system finds any issues with an application, manual review by ABS staff will be required.
+In most cases, registration is approved automatically.
+If the automated system finds any issues with submitted items, manual review by ABS staff will be required.
 If a diplomate’s application is under review, it is recommended that they continue to check back over the next couple of weeks.
-Therefore, if a diplomate has any concerns about the timing of their registration, it’s better to begin the registration process before the assessment window begins.
+Therefore, if a diplomate has any concerns about the timing of their registration, it is suggested that they begin the registration process before the assessment window begins.

 Correctly answering 80% of the questions is required to pass, with two chances to answer.
-A score of at least 40% must be achieved on the first attempt to qualify for a second attempt in the same testing administration, so frequent guessing is not a recommended strategy.
-Those who do not answer a minimum of 16 questions (40%) correctly on their first attempt or 32 questions (80%) correctly by their second attempt will be granted a grace year and will be able to retake it the following year without loss of certification status.
+A score of at least 40% must be achieved on the first attempt to qualify for a second attempt in the same testing administration.
+Those who do not answer a minimum of 16 questions (40%) correctly on their first attempt or 32 questions (80%) correctly by their second attempt may be granted a grace year to retake the assessment in the following year without loss of certification status.

 Diplomates who score at least 40% on their first assessment attempt will receive a second attempt.

 Diplomates will be granted two weeks to complete the assessment when there are at least two weeks remaining in the assessment window.
-Your personal window begins the moment the assessment is launched and does not restart at any point.
+Your personal window begins the moment the assessment is launched from the ABS portal and does not restart at any point.

 ABS encourages diplomates to do their best on all assessment attempts.
-Correctly answering 80% of the questions is required to pass, with two chances to answer.
-A score of at least 40% must be achieved on the first attempt to qualify for a second attempt in the same testing administration, so frequent guessing is not a recommended strategy.
-Those who do not answer a minimum of 16 questions (40%) correctly on their first attempt or 32 questions (80%) correctly by their second attempt will be granted a grace year and will be able to retake it the following year without loss of certification status.
-A $50 fee will be charged for taking the assessment in the grace year.
+Those who do not answer a minimum of 16 questions (40%) correctly on their first attempt or 32 questions (80%) correctly by their second attempt may be granted a grace year to retake the assessment the following year without loss of certification status.
+Diplomates who are currently in a grace year and do not pass their assessment will not receive an additional grace year.
+These diplomates will lose their certification at the end of the grace year and must enter the lapsed pathway to regain their certification.

 Diplomates who are enrolled in the Continuous Certification Program and are not up to date with all program requirements at the time of assessment registration will be unable to take the assessment until those requirements have been fulfilled.
 Grace years are provided to diplomates in the program who do not pass an assessment when it is due, whether they do not register for the assessment or they are unsuccessful in their assessment attempt.
 In order to receive the grace year, diplomates must be current on their annual fee payment.